artist - architect - concepts designer

 He then focuses on refining detail, drawing on his previous international experience as an architect.
 His questioning, and enthusiasm for art and conceptual design, led to countless hours of research.

-This website for a Shannon Superhighway, is intended to bring some of Ross's visual presentation of the Project, first started in 2015, to a wider audience.
+This website for a Shannon Superhighway was started in 2015.
+The intention being to bring some of Ross's visual presentations of the Project to a wider audience.

 Ideas remain dreams unless presented in graphic form.

 Ross continues to expand this website to include more of his graphic ideas.

 The benefits of solving the River Shannon flooding problem, creating a navigation corridor and encouraging economic development in the centre of Ireland, have long been recognized.

 The Final Report of US Military Engineer Louis E.Rydell Rydell Report 1956 states that the:

 "Solution to the problems of the River Shannon and its tributaries, while admittedly complex and costly if approached on a comprehensive basis, would nevertheless bring compensatory benefits to this region and this Nation of such magnitude as to justify the national effort".

 ".....the Shannon with its extensive system of lakes, channels and navigable tributaries is one of the outstanding rivers of the world......and can be developed into a tremendous asset, far beyond its present status

 With regard to Navigation, The European Commission aims to promote and strengthen the competitive position of Inland Waterways in an integrated transport system and states the following: